Uniswap/docs/docs/sdk/v3/guides/02-local-development.md

 As you can see, the chain id is `1`, just like on Mainnet!

+You can find the above example and more in [this Postman workspace](https://www.postman.com/chainnodes/workspace/uniswap-examples) under "Local Development".

 ## Using your Mainnet Fork

 Now that you have a running Mainnet Fork, you will be able to use it everywhere in your development setup.